AlternatingSum/Banana-identification/README.md

 The class Neural_Network includes a method called two_factor_prediction.
 This method asks two questions of a given input:

 1. Is the neural network's prediction for this input above a certain cutoff?
-2. Is the distance from the image to the banana mean (measured after scaling each parameter by the standard deviation for that parameter) below a certain cutoff?
+2. Is the distance from the image to the banana mean (measured after dividing each parameter of the distance by the standard deviation for that parameter) below a certain cutoff?
 In other words, does this image come from the banana-centric ellipsoid described above?

 If the answer to both questions is yes, this method labels the image a banana.
 If the answer to either question is no, this method labels the image a non-banana.